Pet damage & home insurance

 • Your cat uses your TV as a climbing frame, knocks it to the floor and breaks it

-Remember to always check with your insurer to see what exactly you’re covered for.
+Every accidental damage policy is different, so remember to always check with your insurer to see what exactly you’re covered for.

 • Legal fees if your dog attacks someone